Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Dragon.
 Play.”

 The Dragon bowed slightly.
-Its silhouette brightened, shimmering, breaking apart into sparks — into a golden constellation in the sky.
+Its silhouette brightened, breaking apart into sparks — into a golden constellation in the sky.

-The simulator darkens.
-The eGull fades into night.
+The simulator darkened.
+The eGull faded into night.
-A lone violin begins to play, its sound painting the shape of a single eGull across the stars.
+A violin rose, drawing the shape of a single eGull across the stars.
-Another violin joins — another eGull appears, flying in harmony.
-And then another, and another.
-One by one they gather, lines of light weaving harmony across the night.
+Another joined, then another — lines of light weaving harmony in the sky.

-Then music swells, mountains shimmer, the orchestra builds.

-At the peak, two eGulls lift above the cloudtops,
+At the peak, two eGulls lifted above the cloudtops.
-soaring serenely to the twin voices of violins.
-The others fall back, then rejoin, the orchestra soaring with the violins leading, reaching a crescendo.
-The sky brightens with sunrise.
+The horizon glowed with sunrise.

-Gradually, the sound softens.

 @right: page, portrait-oriented, image